 Il Rusticone is a busy restaurant that serves up tasty sandwiches by day and pizza by night.
 We enjoyed a pucce sandwich each on fluffy bread with salami, pecorino cheese, lettuce, and tomato.

-The owner and chef here are so welcoming and kind, and the kitchen serves up high-quality food.
+The owner and chef here are so kind, and the kitchen serves up high-quality food.
 I recommend this place to grab a quick bite.
 Pizzas are around €7, while the sandwiches are €8.

 Trattoria del Caveoso (The Best Restaurant for Traditional Food)